 - I apply systems engineering and human factors approaches to create system models of complex healthcare systems.
 The developed system models are abstractions of complex healthcare systems, showing relevant components within the system and the relationships between those components.
 I have developed system models with application in readmissions in emergency departments and telehealth integration.

 - Telehealth Implementation: Study the impact of the integration of telehealth technologies into clinical workflow.
 Working towards the development of a framework to evaluate the integration of implemented telehealth systems, and to guide the integration of new telehealth systems.

 - Community Engagement in Telehealth: Understand relevant stakeholders’ perspectives about barriers and facilitators for telehealth to transform health care access in underserved communities.

-- Avoidable Readmissions:Multi-level stakeholder centered approach to understand contributors to unnecessary admissions and readmissions into emergency departments.
+- Avoidable Readmissions:Multi-level stakeholder centered approach to understand contributors to unnecessary readmissions into emergency departments.

 - Bonet, S., Sasangohar, F., Hegde, S. (2020).
 A Systems Approach to Investigate Unnecessary Readmissions in Emergency Departments, IISE Transactions in Health Systems Engineering.
 Manuscript submitted for publication (UHSE-2020-0012).

 Olivencia, S. B. & Sasangohar, F. (2019).
 A Systems Approach into Unnecessary Admissions and

 Readmissions in Emergency Departments.
 Proceedings of the Human Factors and Ergonomics Society 2019